furkanerdogan/furkanerdogan/README.md

 ### Hi there, I'm Furkan,

 - I’m currently working on React.js, ReactNative and Django
-- I’m currently learning Anguler and C#
+- I’m currently learning Anguler and .Net(Api)
 - Ask me about anything